camrenhall/luceron-ai-backend-server/LAMBDA_INTEGRATION.md

 ## Security Considerations

+- **Mandatory authentication** on all endpoints including health checks and webhooks
 - Input validation on all request parameters
 - SQL injection prevention via parameterized queries
-- Optional authentication with secure token verification
+- Secure Bearer token verification for all API access
 - Rate limiting considerations for production deployment
+- **Note:** Webhook endpoints now require authentication - ensure external services (like Resend) can provide the API key

-## Backwards Compatibility
+## Breaking Changes

+⚠️ **BREAKING CHANGE:** All endpoints now require authentication

-- All existing endpoints remain unchanged
+- **All existing endpoints now require** `Authorization: Bearer <token>` header
-- New endpoints follow established patterns
+- New endpoints follow established security patterns
-- No breaking changes to current API consumers
-- Graceful degradation when API_KEY not configured
+- **API consumers must be updated** to include authentication headers
+- **API_KEY environment variable is mandatory** - server will not start without it
+- This applies to all endpoints including health checks and webhooks

+**Migration Required:**
+All existing API clients must be updated to include the Authorization header before deploying this version.

 This implementation provides a robust, scalable foundation for Lambda integration while maintaining the high standards of the existing backend architecture.